GeoNode/documentation/basic/settings/index.rst

         | Default: ``geonode_RECAPTCHA_PUBLIC_KEY``
         | Env: ``RECAPTCHA_PUBLIC_KEY``

+        You will need to generate a keys pair for ``reCaptcha v2`` for your domain from https://www.google.com/recaptcha/admin/create

-        In order to generate reCaptcha keys, please see:
+        For mode details on the reCaptcha package, please see:

         #. https://pypi.org/project/django-recaptcha/#installation
         #. https://pypi.org/project/django-recaptcha/#local-development-and-functional-testing